Naios/WIde/Readme.md

 2. WIde uses pax-runner to deploy an **osgi** enviroment for testing purposes. (`mvn clean install pax:provision`)

 3. WIde uses Json config files to configure the enviroment.
 A default config is written on first startup.
 You may reconfigure config values to match your enviroment.

+4. If you want to develop with WIde or create new bundles for it use [this Documentation](https://github.com/Naios/WIde/blob/master/doc/ide/eclipse/How%20to%20develop%20in%20Eclipse.md) to set up your enviroment.

 Usage
 -------------